 - 1 cup heavy whipping cream

-- Draw a 9-inch circle on the parchment paper by tracing a 9-inch plate.
+- Line a baking sheet with parchment paper.
+Draw a 9-inch circle on the parchment paper by tracing a 9-inch plate upside down.
 Turn the paper over so the tracing doesn’t end up on the Pavlova.

-- Remove the bowl from the mixer and sprinkle the egg white mixture with cornstarch, vinegar and 1/2 teaspoon vanilla.
-Carefully, fold the ingredients into the egg whites using a rubber spatula.
-Mound the meringue into the center of the circle on the parchment and spread into a smooth disk.
+- Remove the bowl from the mixer and sprinkle the egg white mixture with cornstarch, white vinegar, and 1/2 teaspoon vanilla.
+Carefully fold the ingredients into the egg whites using a rubber spatula.
+Gently pour the meringue mixture into the center of the circle on the parchment and spread into a smooth disk.
 Make a shallow well in the center of the meringue — this will puff up during baking and will ensure you have a marshmallow-y center.

-- Bake the meringue for 1 1/2 hours and then turn off the oven.
-Keeping the oven door closed, allow the meringue to cool completely in the oven for an additional hour.
+- Bake the meringue for 90 minutes and then turn off the oven.
+Keep the oven door closed to allow the meringue to cool completely in the oven for an additional hour.
 It will be crisp on the outside and soft on the inside.

-- To assemble, place the meringue in the middle of a serving plate.
+- Place the fully cooled meringue in the middle of a serving plate.
 Spread the whipping cream over the top of the meringue and then arrange the pears in the center of the whipped cream.

 - Drizzle the syrup over the pears and the top of the meringue.
 Serve immediately.